 On March 25th, 2006, the largest 'ever' public protest in the history of the United States occurred in the streets of downtown Los Angeles.

-With an estimated crowd assembly of over 1.5 million demonstrators, what is commonly known as "La Gran Marcha" (translated in English to "The Great March") in one day took the U.S. Latino American community from quite often being referred to as the "Sleeping Giant", to a position of internal self-awareness and outward public recognition that up until this moment in U.S. history had not been realized before.
+With a crowd estimated to be well over 1.5 million demonstrators, what's commonly known as "La Gran Marcha" (English translation "The Great March") propelled the U.S. Latino community from often being referred to as the "Sleeping Giant", to a position of internal self-awareness and outward public recognition that up until this moment in U.S. history had not been realized before.

-As of this writing, it has been exactly 15 years to the day since the passing of this historic event.
-In a mere five years, it will be the 20th year anniversary of La Gran Marcha.
-Yet, surprisingly, most people have still never heard of it.
-The first obvious question to this enigma is: Why?
+As of this writing, it has been exactly 16 years to the day since the passing of this historic event.
+In just four years, it will be the 20th year anniversary of La Gran Marcha.
+Yet, surprisingly, most people of the United States have never heard of it.
+The obvious question are: Why?
 Why not?
-Why is this so-called largest march or greatest mass public demonstration of all U.S. history so utterly unknown?
+Why is this so-called largest march and demonstration in of all U.S. history so utterly unknown?